-Why Reporting is Important
+Why reporting is important

 Why is pregnancy reporting important for every family?

 Reporting conceptions and their outcomes is also critical to tracking and notifying recipients about health issues.
-Donor insemination is a human process and on occasion we receive reports from recipients about potentially genetic health issues in their children.
-When we receive such a report, or if we receive a report from a donor about a new condition in his family, we evaluate whether this new information causes any increased risk to other offspring from the donor.
+Donor insemination is a human process and on occasion we receive reports from parents about potentially genetic health issues in their children.
+When we receive such a report, or if we receive a report from a donor about a new condition in their family, we evaluate whether this new information causes increased risk to other offspring from the donor.
 In some instances we conclude that sharing this information is in the best interests of other children conceived by the donor and we proactively notify families.
 If we are not aware that a family has a child from the donor then we are unable to provide them with this new health information.

 TSBC keeps statistics on pregnancy rates by recipient age, insemination method, number of inseminations, and whether medication or alternative treatments were used to enhance fertility.
 A summary of this information is available on our website.
-This information helps us assess the success of our program and enables us to provide accurate information to women and couples about how long it takes to conceive and the likelihood of conception per cycle attempt.
+This information helps us assess the success of our program and enables us to provide accurate information about how long it takes to conceive and the likelihood of conception per cycle attempt.

-For all of these reasons we ask our families to report pregnancies and pregnancy outcomes to us within 60 days.
+For all of these reasons we ask our families to report pregnancies and (all) pregnancy outcomes to us within 60 days.
 Timely reporting benefits all of our families—especially those doing the reporting—as well as those trying to conceive.